Skip site navigation (1)Skip section navigation (2)

 same purpose.

-When compiling a terminal database, if "-x" is set, tic will store a
+When compiling a terminal database, if "-x" is used, tic stores a user-

-user-defined capability if the capability name is not one of the prede-
+defined capability if the capability name is not standard.

 Because ncurses provides a termcap library interface, these user-de-